RicoZong/covid19Canada/README.md

 data(package = "covid19Canada") # optional
 ```

-`TestingPackage` contains 3 functions to demonstrate and further
+`covid19Canada` contains 3 functions to demonstrate and further analyzes
-analyzes Canadian COVID-19 infection and vaccination information
+Canadian COVID-19 infection and vaccination information extracted form
-extracted form covid19.analytics package.
-The *InfectionCanada* is
+covid19.analytics package.
+The *InfectionCanada* is function that
-function that demonstrates the COVID-19 infection data in Canada.User
+demonstrates the COVID-19 infection data in Canada.User can enter the
-can enter the date of interest and interested province as the arguments
+date of interest and interested province as the arguments to better
-to better analyze Canadian COVID-19 infections.The *InfeVacPlot*
+analyze Canadian COVID-19 infections.The *InfeVacPlot* function that
-function that generates the plotting demonstrating the correlation of
+generates the plotting demonstrating the correlation of COVID-19
-COVID-19 vaccination and infection in Canada. *VaccinationCanada* A
+vaccination and infection in Canada. *VaccinationCanada* A function that
-function that demonstrates the COVID-19 vaccination data in Canada.
-User
+demonstrates the COVID-19 vaccination data in Canada.
+User is able to
-is able to enter the date of interested to look up the vaccination data
+enter the date of interested to look up the vaccination data of Canada
-of Canada on that specific date.
-Refer to package vignettes for more
+on that specific date.
+Refer to package vignettes for more details.
-details.

 ``` r
 browseVignettes("covid19Canada")